 Visit our interactive library of hip conditions including those that might lead to a total hip replacement.
 If you are experiencing limited mobility, stiffness, or pain; schedule an appointment with one of our expert physicians who can diagnose your hip condition and create a treatment plan specific for you.

-Although many perceive joint replacement as a procedure reserved for older individuals, new technology and improved techniques make it possible for younger people to receive a long-lasting prosthetic as well.
+Although many perceive total or partial replacement of a joint as a procedure reserved for older individuals, new technology and improved techniques make it possible for younger people to receive a long-lasting prosthetic as well.

 You might need joint replacement if you:

-Generally, a joint replacement patient is one who suffers from extensive, irreversible joint damage.
-Non-surgical solutions would be recommended first but in severe cases, surgery may be necessary.
+Non-surgical solutions would be recommended to patients suffering from extensive, irreversible joint damage first but in severe cases, surgery may be necessary.